Bill Green (basketball): Fear of flying

-After Green's collegiate career ended and he graduated from CSU in the spring of 1963, the Boston Celtics selected him in the first round (8th overall) of the 1963 NBA Draft.
+After Green's collegiate career ended and he graduated from CSU in the spring of 1963, the Boston Celtics selected him in the first round (8th overall) of the 1963 NBA draft.
 It was a foregone conclusion that he would play a professional sport, as Green was also drafted by the Boston Red Sox of Major League Baseball (MLB) and the Dallas Cowboys of the National Football League (NFL) that year.
 Green ultimately never played any sport professionally due to an ever-increasing fear of flying.
 The fear had emerged gradually throughout his college career, and after a rough flight back to CSU from Utah during his senior year he realized how terrified he really was of flying.

 The Celtics had tried to convince Green to work through his fear during the 1963–64 preseason.
-Professional help did not work, and Hall of Fame coach Red Auerbach allowed him to take a train out to St. Louis, Missouri for a preseason game on the condition that Green flew back.
+Professional help did not work, and Hall of Fame coach Red Auerbach allowed him to take a bus out to St. Louis, Missouri for a preseason game on the condition that Green flew back.
 When it came time to go home, he could not step on the plane.
 Green later said, "The fear just built to the point where I couldn't take it anymore.
 I made up my mind: I wouldn't do it.
 Auerbach told me to go work on it [the fear] and come back later."
 Green quit the Celtics right before the regular season began and never returned to attempt professional basketball (or any other professional sport), knowing that in order to play he would have to get over his fear of flying, which was something he could not do.

+Green played in the Eastern Professional Basketball League (EPBL) / Eastern Basketball Association (EBA) for the Scranton Miners / Apollos, Wilkes-Barre Barons and Hamden Bics from 1964 to 1972.
+He won EPBL/EBA championships with the Barons in 1969 and the Apollos in 1971.
+Green was selected to the All-EPBL First Team in 1968.